-POST /v1/posts request twice should publish exactly one post.
-That’s what the Idempotency-Key header buys you.
+POST /v1/posts request twice should publish exactly one post per target.
+That’s what the Idempotency-Key header buys you — and on multi-target batches it covers every target in the batch, not just the first.

 How it works